11+ Best AI Tools to Increase Website Conversion Rate in 2026

 Cognigy is an enterprise conversational AI orchestration platform built to automate structured dialogue across digital and voice channels at scale.
 It supports revenue use cases but is architected primarily for controlled automation, intent modeling, and backend integration across large organizations.

 Rather than centering on adaptive sales qualification, Cognigy provides configurable workflows that teams design and govern.
 Dialogue quality depends on how flows are engineered and integrated with enterprise systems.
 Its strength lies in scalability, multilingual deployment, and operational control.
+Its core problem space is enterprise-wide conversational automation across regions, departments, and compliance environments.

 Key Capabilities